platformsh/platformsh-docs/docs/src/overview/philosophy.md

 as specified in the configuration files.
 The connection information for each service is available as [environment variables](../guides/symfony/environment-variables.md).

-Similarly to the build step, you can define a [deploy hook](../create-apps/hooks/hooks-comparison.md#deploy-hook) to prepare your app.
+Similar to the build step, you can define a [deploy hook](../create-apps/hooks/hooks-comparison.md#deploy-hook) to prepare your app.
 Your app has complete access to all services, but the filesystem where your code lives is now read-only.

 Finally, Platform.sh opens the floodgates and lets incoming requests through your newly deployed app.